Need to talk? Call 1800 882 436.

 • they are toilet training and need to get to the bathroom easily

 The sleep area for all young children should be free of clutter from soft toys.
-Wait until your child is 2 before you introduce a pillow for sleep.
+Wait until your child is at least 2 years old before you introduce a pillow for sleep.

-Now your child is in a bed, they can move around the bedroom during the night.
-Here are some tips to make your house safe.
+Once your child is in a bed, they can move around the bedroom during the night.
+Here are some tips to keep your child safe:

 • Install safety locks on any windows — make sure any gaps aren’t big enough for your child to climb through.